 - If done correctly, a business can launch with a lot of captive eyes and a lot of buzz.
-Eyes and buzz = web traffic.
+Eyes on your site –> customers.

 - For one day, your site gets to be the new kid in school.
-Press and social media influencers may take notice.
+Press and social media influencers should take notice.

 - Your friends and family will buy!
-If you aren’t telling everyone about your new web property, well… it would be silly not to.
+If you aren’t telling everyone you know about your online business… well, it would be silly not to.

-Many of the same digital marketing strategies work at launch time, no matter what you’re launching — startup, blog, ecommerce store, small business, web property, mobile application, etc.
+Many of the same digital marketing strategies work at launch time, no matter what you’re launching — a startup, blog, ecommerce store, small business, web property, mobile application, etc.